Charles George Gordon: Death

 Baring—who deeply disliked Gordon—wrote that because of the "national hysteria" caused by Gordon's death, saying anything critical about him at present would be equal to questioning Christianity.
 Stones were thrown at the windows at 10 Downing Street as Gladstone was denounced as the "Murderer of Gordon", the Judas figure who betrayed the Christ-like figure of Gordon.
 The wave of mourning was not just confined to Britain.
 In New York, Paris, and Berlin, pictures of Gordon appeared in shop windows with black lining as all over the West, the fallen general was seen as a Christ-like man who sacrificed himself resisting the advance of Islam.

-Despite the popular demand to "avenge Gordon", the Conservative government that came into office after the 1885 election did nothing of the sort.
+Despite the popular demand to "avenge Gordon", the Conservative government that came into office after the 1886 election did nothing of the sort.
 The Sudan was judged to be not worth the huge financial costs it would have taken to conquer it, the same conclusion that the Liberals had reached.
-After Khartoum, the Mahdi established his Islamic state which restored slavery and imposed a very harsh rule that, according to one estimate, caused the deaths of 8 million people between 1885 and 1898.
+After Khartoum, the Mahdi established his Islamic state which restored slavery and imposed a very harsh rule.
 In 1887, the Emin Pasha Relief Expedition under Henry Morton Stanley set out to rescue Dr. Emin Pasha, still holding out in Equatoria against the Ansar.
 Many have seen the attempt to save Emin Pasha, a German doctor-biologist-botanist who had converted from Judaism first to Lutheranism and then (possibly) to Islam, and who had not been particularly famous in Europe until then, as a consolation prize for Gordon.

 Egypt had been in the French sphere of influence until 1882 when the British had established control over Egypt.
 In March 1896, a French force under the command of Jean-Baptiste Marchand left Dakar with the intention of marching across the Sahara with the aim of destroying the Mahdiyah state.
 The French hoped that conquering the Sudan would allow them to lever the British out of Egypt, and thus restore Egypt to the French sphere of influence.

 To block the French, a British force under Herbert Kitchener was sent to conquer the Mahdiyah state and defeated the Ansar at the Battle of Omdurman in 1898.
 It was thus their rivalry with the French, not a desire to "avenge Gordon", that led the British government to annex the Mahdiyah state in 1898.
 However, the British public and Kitchener himself saw the expedition as one to "avenge Gordon".
 As the Mahdi was long dead, Kitchener had to content himself with blowing up the Mahdi's tomb as revenge for Gordon's death.
 The body of the Mahdi was disinterred and beheaded.
 This symbolic decapitation echoed General Gordon's death at the hands of the Mahdist forces in 1885.
 The headless body of the Mahdi was thrown into the Nile.
 Lord Kitchener kept the Mahdī's skull and it was rumoured that he intended to use it as a drinking cup or ink well.